mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ntfy_metrics_default_enabled: true
 ```

-Alternatively, you can expose the endpoint via a specified IP address and/or port by adding the following configuration to your `vars.yml` file (adapt to your needs).
-IP address can be omitted.
+Alternatively, you can expose the endpoint via a specified IP address and/or port by adding the following configuration to your `vars.yml` file (adapt to your needs). `ntfy_metrics_listen_http_host` can be omitted.

 ```yaml
 ntfy_metrics_listen_http_host: 10.0.1.1